Fiserv/exchange/docs/getting-started/getting-started-transactions.md

 ### Service Fee calculations

-Within Auto-Funding, 'service billing' can be added to a submerchant.
+Within Auto-Funding, 'service billing' can be added to a sub-merchant.
 This allows for the user to bill for non-transaction related charges such as a monthly charge.
 By calling the `/billing/fee-details` endpoint this will retrieve any service charge items that have been billed for that day.
 For full spec, please find API [here](../api?type=post&path=/account/billing/fee-details)